faisalahammad/travel-expense-tracker/README.md

 5. Click "Save"
 6. The expense will appear in the list, grouped by date

+### Planning Your Trip

+The Planning page helps you organize tasks and activities for your trip:

+1. Navigate to the "Planning" page
+2. Click "Add Task" to create a new task
+3. Fill in the task details:
+   - Title (required)
+   - Cost (optional)
+   - Currency (defaults to base currency)
+   - Location (optional)
+   - Date (required)
+   - Priority (High, Medium, Low)
+   - Travelers involved
+   - Assigned to (who's responsible)
+4. Click "Save"
+5. Tasks will appear in the list, grouped by date
+6. You can:
+   - Mark tasks as complete by clicking the circle icon
+   - Edit tasks by clicking the edit icon
+   - Delete tasks by clicking the delete icon
+   - Expand tasks to see more details
+7. Use the search and filter options at the top to find specific tasks

 ### Understanding Settlements

 The Settlements page provides a comprehensive overview of the financial state of your tour: